catzhead/config/do/README.md

 Logout completely and log in as user

-Create ssh key for github:
+Create ssh key for github and upload the public key:

 `ssh-keygen -t rsa -b 4096`